US Flag - fm USfamily.net

 3.4 S-3B Systems Computer

 The Type 1832 (AN/AYK-10) enhanced version implemented a doubled capacity semiconductor memory chassis [designed for the Canadian AN/AYK-502] to upgrade the original film memory drawers.
+I, Lowell, was the engineering manager for the memory proposal and development.
+I do not recall who the design engineering team was - we transferred the build to Winnipeg.

 Especially tricky was the Failure Modes and Effects Analysis which Mark did.
 He had to determine how the failure of any component would manifest itself, i.e. not allow the system to launch or accidently launch the missile.
 No single component failure could launch!
 Good job with the design Mark and Ken. [lab]